 This graph indicates that available torque can drop off well before the engine has reached its maximum RPM or horsepower.

 The graph shows that, in fact, although horsepower continues to increase as RPM's increase (at least up to 4000 RPM), the actual torque available begins to drop off after about 2100 RPM.
 At that point, the horsepower output of the engine is only about 45 HP.
+We can be assured of the accuracy of this graph, since it is signed by Willys' Chief Engineer George C. Harbert, and notarized by a notary public, on 4 December 1959!

 The 4-Wheeler's Bible, Jim Allen's invaluable reference book for off-road technique, tools and specs, gives this summary of how to evaluate how much torque you need: "How much is adequate?
 It's all related to engine torque versus the weight of the vehicle.
 If you take the rated engine torque and divide it into the curb weight, you will get the torque-to-weight ratio.
 Anything much over 20:1 is generally inadequate.
 The upper teens are acceptable, the middle teens are good, the lower teens are great, and under 10:1 is probably overkill."